-The best shopping can be found in the area surrounding the Markt in the city centre, which is Eindhoven’s main market square.
-Here pedestrianised streets allow shoppers to wander around at leisure.
-There is also a regular Saturday market offering all kinds of goodies from flowers to local cheeses and meats, household items and hand-crafted products.
+The best shopping experience begins at the Markt in the city centre, which is Eindhoven’s main market square.
+Here, pedestrianised streets allow shoppers to wander around in leisure.
+There is also a regular Saturday market offering all kinds of goodies from flowers to local cheeses and meats, household items and hand-crafted items.

-De Bergen is another exciting shopping district with smaller specialty shops, including book shops, galleries and antique and interior design stores.
+De Bergen is another exciting shopping district with smaller speciality shops, including bookshops, galleries and antique as well as interior design stores.
 Those looking for something more exclusive can head to Hooghuisstraat, while Boexstraat offers a wide variety of clothing stores.

 Eating out in Eindhoven